-3. (Adaptation of Exercise 14, §6.2) Cubes, hypercubes, hyperhypercubes etc are all higher-dimensional analogies of the two-dimensional square.
-On page 203-204, your text discusses how other higher-dimensional figures can be built up in analogy with the triangle:
+1. (Adaptation of Exercise 14, §6.2) Cubes and hypercubes are higherdimensional analogies of the two-dimensional square.
+On page 203-204, your text discusses how another type of higher-dimensional figure can be built up in analogy with the triangle: